Helmut Hönl: Biography

 Helmut Hönl was born in 1903 in Mannheim, German Empire.

-From 1921 to circa 1923, Hönl studied at the University of Heidelberg and the University of Göttingen, followed by the University of Munich, where he studied under Arnold Sommerfeld.
+From 1921 to circa 1923, Hönl studied at Heidelberg University and the University of Göttingen, followed by the Ludwig-Maximilians-Universität München, where he studied under Arnold Sommerfeld.
 He was granted his doctor of philosophy in 1926.
 In 1929, he became assistant to Paul Peter Ewald at the Stuttgart Technische Hochschule until 1933, after which he was a Privatdozent.
 In 1940 he became extraordinary professor at the University of Erlangen and 1943 ordinary professor for theoretical physics at the University of Freiburg, where he became emeritus in 1971.

 Research

-Before acquiring his doctorate at Munich, Hönl performed seminal research which contributed to the advancement of quantum mechanics and the understanding of atomic and molecular structure and spectra.
+Before acquiring his doctorate in Munich, Hönl performed seminal research which contributed to the advancement of quantum mechanics and the understanding of atomic and molecular structure and spectra.
 Some of his work was done in collaboration with Fritz London.
 Other researchers independently made similar findings as his work research the intensity of Zeeman effect spectral lines.
 Both Hönl and Samuel Goudsmit and Ralph de Laer Kronig published results in 1925.
 Their work was promptly put into use.
 In the first paper of the trilogy which launched the matrix mechanics formulation of quantum theory in 1925, Werner Heisenberg, a former student of Sommerfeld, working with Max Born at the University of Göttingen, used the work of Hönl, Kronig, and Goudsmit, referring to it as the “Goudsmit–Kronig–Hönl formula.”

-At this time, there were three centers of development for quantum mechanics and the interpretation of atomic and molecular structure, based on atomic and molecular spectroscopy, especially the Sommerfeld-Bohr model: the Theoretical Physics Institute at the University of Munich, under Sommerfeld, the Institute of Theoretical Physics at the University of Göttingen, under Born, and the Institute of Theoretical Physics, under Niels Bohr.
+At this time, there were three centers of development for quantum mechanics and the interpretation of atomic and molecular structure, based on atomic and molecular spectroscopy, especially the Sommerfeld-Bohr model: the Theoretical Physics Institute at the Ludwig-Maximilians-Universität München, under Sommerfeld, the Institute of Theoretical Physics at the University of Göttingen, under Born, and the Institute of Theoretical Physics, under Niels Bohr.
 These three institutes effectively formed a consortium for the exchange of assistants and researchers.
 Furthermore, with Sommerfeld educating such capable physicists, when they were called to other facilities, they effectively became extensions of Sommerfeld’s Institute of Theoretical Physics.

 This was the case with Hönl when he went to the Stuttgart Technische Hochschule (STH) to work with Paul Peter Ewald, who received his Ph.D. under Sommerfeld and became ordinarius professor of theoretical physics at STH in 1921.
 At Stuttgart, Ewald and Hönl worked on the quantum theory atomic and molecular structure and solid-state physics.
 They developed a theoretical model of electron densities and the atomic scattering factor in solids.
 Their work has been referenced in the literature as the Ewald-Hönl-Brill model (after the German physicist Rudolf Brill).